-A: As of the date of this joint proxy statement/prospectus, it is not possible to accurately estimate the date on which the closing of the merger will occur, which we refer to as the closing date, because the merger is subject to the satisfaction (or, to the extent permitted by applicable law, waiver) of the conditions to FIS' and
+A: FIS and Worldpay currently expect the merger to close during the third quarter of 2019.
+However, as of the date of this joint proxy statement/prospectus, it is not possible to accurately estimate the date on which the closing of the merger will occur, which we refer to as the closing date, because the merger is subject to the satisfaction (or, to the extent permitted by applicable law, waiver) of certain conditions and requirements to FIS' and Worldpay's obligations to complete the merger.
+No assurance can be given as to when, or if, the merger will be completed.